gmftbyGMFTBY/HashRetrieval/README.md

 curl -X GET localhost:9200/_cat/indices?
 ```

-### 1.6 Prepare the Pre-constructed Corpus (ES or FAISS)
+### 1.6 Prepare the Pre-constructed Corpus (es or faiss)

 es doesn't need the gpu_id (set as 0); faiss needs the gpu_ids (default set as 1,2,3,4)

-_If you need to try other hash code size settings, replace the 128 in chat.sh into the dimension size._
+_If you need to try other hash code size settings, replace the 128 in chat.sh into other dimension size._

 ```bash
 ./prepare_corpus.sh <dataset_name> <es/faiss> <es/dual-bert/hash-bert> 1,2,3,4
 ```

-### 1.7 Chat test
+### 1.7 Run Chat Test to obtain the experiment results

-* _If you need to try other hash code size settings, replace the 128 in chat.sh into the dimension size._
+* If you need to try other hash code size settings, replace the 128 in chat.sh into other dimension size.
-* _Before running the chat.sh script, you should make sure that you already run the following commands correctly_:
+* Before running the chat.sh script, you should make sure that you already run the following commands correctly:
     ```bash
     # 1. the cross-bert will be used for providing coherence scores
     ./run.sh train <dataset_name> cross-bert <gpu_ids>